michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.4.6 =
+- Added a utility class that checks requirements of servers such as PHP and MySQL versions etc.
 - Added the `print_type` argument to the `system` field type.
 - Added more information for the `system` field type.